martindisch/Connect-Box-WiFi/README.md

 chmod +x geckodriver
 sudo mv geckodriver /usr/local/bin/
 ```
+Note that the link provided here is for the ARM executable, if you are on a
+different CPU architecture, change accordingly.

 ### Xvfb
 Because you may want to run this on a Raspberry Pi you don't always have a